metomi/rose/sphinx/tutorial/rose/suites.rst

       section is the recommended way of working.
 Cylc will select a templating language based on the hashbang line at the start of the the ``flow.cylc`` file if you use :rose:conf:`rose-suite.conf[template variables]`.

+      At Rose 1/Cylc 7 these variables were instead set in sections called :rose:conf:`rose-suite.conf[jinja2:suite.rc]` and
+      :rose:conf:`rose-suite.conf[empy:suite.rc]`.
+These are supported to
+      ease the transition to Rose 2, but should not be used for new suites.

 .. ifslides::